genesiscommunitysuccess/docs/docs/05_operations/11_tracing/01_tracing.md

 ## Set-up

-The OpenTelemetry agent jar is bundled with the Genesis platform in the **lib** folder, so you just need to specify the path to it in the "JVM_OPTIONS" system definition property:
+The OpenTelemetry agent jar is bundled with the Genesis platform in the **lib** folder.
+You must specify a path to this folder by making a 'JVM_OPTIONS' entry in your application's [system-definition file](../../../server/configuring-runtime/system-definitions/) :

 ```kotlin
 item(